Prepare Data for Templates and WebApi

 IsDemoItemto each piece of Information

-The Content App only uses this kind of preparation.
-Any App you create can use this, but it can also be configured to use custom Queries (see below).
+The Content App only has this kind of preparation.
+Customs Apps can also use this, but it can also be configured to use custom Queries (see below).

 If your View is configured to use a Query it will instead run this query.